Microwave-free vector magnetometry and crystal orientation determination with Nitrogen-Vacancy centers using Bayesian inference: Conclusions

 We have presented a microwave-free method for vector magnetometry and crystal orientation determination in NV-diamond systems operating near zero magnetic field.
 By exploiting cross-relaxation features between NV orientations and modeling the photoluminescence signal through simple geometric resonance conditions, we formulate an analytical description of the photoluminescence map that avoids computationally expensive Hamiltonian diagonalization.
 This model, combined with Bayesian estimation, enables robust reconstruction of the diamond orientation and the determination of an unknown external magnetic field vector, while also accounting for the discrete symmetries of the NV system.

 We validate the method experimentally, demonstrating that the posterior distribution correctly resolves the target parameters.
 The computational efficiency allows fast inference even with noisy datasets, with uncertainties determined primarily by photoluminescence contrast and feature sharpness, making it suitable for real-time applications.
+In particular, once the crystal orientation is known and fixed, it is possible to estimate the magnetic-field vector from a single-angle trace rather than a full two-dimensional PL map, lowering both acquisition and computational overhead.
+For reference, with our current MATLAB implementation based on grid evaluation of the likelihood and 8-core parallelization, a single-angle update runs in $\sim10$s for a $100\times100\times100$ grid, while single-trace acquisition can be performed on a timescale of seconds.
+Further speedups are expected from optimized implementations, such as compiled code or GPU, and more efficient Bayesian estimators than exhaustive sweeps.
+For slowly varying fields, the inference could be sequentially updated by using the posterior at one time step as the prior for the next.

 A simultaneous determination of the crystal orientation and the external magnetic field from a single PL map is, in principle, possible up to a global rotation around the laboratory $z$-axis.
 This ambiguity reflects a fundamental limitation of the method: because the sample is rotated around $z$, any configuration in which both the diamond and the magnetic field are rotated by the same angle about this axis produces an indistinguishable PL map.
 This ambiguity could be lifted with complementary measurements, like rotating around a second axis or introducing an independent reference field.
 In practice, the additional challenge in such joint estimations lies in computational cost, as the likelihood evaluation becomes increasingly demanding with the number of free parameters to be inferred.